 Get the Light Right

 Getting the right light is crucial in maintaining a flawless fiddle leaf fig. If you’re looking to spruce up the dark corners in the basement, keep on looking.
-With star quality like this, these beauties are meant to be in a bright room with a south or west-facing window that will capture their good side—which is, of course, all of them!
+Knowing how to arrange your plant relative to its needs will make all the difference, and with start quality like this with a south or west-facing window that will capture their good side—which is, of course, all of them!
 But always keep in mind that, while your new fiddle leaf fig may love the light, its luscious leaves are quite susceptible to burning, and will get scorched with too much direct sunlight.

 If your fiddle leaf fig isn’t getting all the light it needs, it will be sure to tell you by dropping its leaves, seemingly out of nowhere.
 If you’re not expecting it, it can be quite alarming to see your beloved fig suddenly balding without warning, but it’s nothing out of the ordinary.
 Simply move your fiddle to where it can get more light, and it will begin perking up in no time!